onera/paradigm/training/Python/01_Introduction/introduction.md

 ### A parallel context with a multi-sequential algorithm

 Now that the mesh is partitioned, it is time to work with it.
-The representatives of each MPI rank will compute for each the elements of the tokens in their possession the maximum value of the vertices of that element.
+The representatives of each MPI rank will compute for each of the elements of the tokens in their possession the maximum value of the vertices of that element.

 *<span style="color:olivedrab;">
-Was this a parallely well balanced task?
+Was this a well-balanced parallel task?
 </span>*

 Yes, since the mesh partitioning allowed each MPI rank to have an equally distributed number of elements of the mesh.
 Still, this is a multi-sequential algorithm comparable to the one formerly done for the MCC feature.

 *<span style="color:olivedrab;">
-Why bother to change for a load balanced algorithm?
+Why bother to change for a load-balanced algorithm?
 </span>*

-### A parallel context with a load balanced algorithm
+### A parallel context with a load-balanced algorithm

 Now we ask you to compute the following quantity for each element/token $e$ in your possession:
 $$